sthakurr/cp-problems/README.md

 ```

 [Combination Sum IV](https://leetcode.com/problems/combination-sum-iv/)

-Use the same concept as Coin change and try to maintain the answer fo rall the possible targets and use them to calculate for the newer values
+Use the same concept as Coin change and try to maintain the answer for all the possible targets and use them to calculate for the newer values
 ```python
 class Solution(object):
     def combinationSum4(self, nums, target):